 - A completed application for your plate type.

-- Application for Replacement Plates, Stickers, Documents (REG 156) for standard, disabled person/veteran, exempt, foreign organization, off-highway vehicle, or two-dolly plates.
+- Application for Replacement Stickers or Documents (REG 156) for disabled person/veteran, exempt, foreign organization, off-highway vehicle, or two-dolly plates.

 - Special Interest License Plate Application (REG 17) for special interest license plates.